Fadoli/node-red-contrib-function/README.md

 An implementation using the good ol' `eval`

-* Speed : up to 3 times faster by reducing the workload in `vm` (specifically on short function)
+* Speed : up to 3-4 times faster by reducing the workload in `vm` (specifically on short function)
 * Security : None

 ### function_vm

 An alternative implementation of the node-red function node.

-* Speed : up to 2 to 3 times faster by reducing the workload in `vm` (specifically on short function)
+* Speed : up to 3 times faster by reducing the workload in `vm` (specifically on short function)
 * Security : a bit improved (see Security of the NR part)

 ### function_vm2